 The Rule of Thirds is probably the most popular composition rule and was the first rule I learned when I started learning photography.
 Composition refers to how the elements in a photo are arranged in relation to each other.
 Good composition follows many different “rules” that have been proven to make a good photo.
-Rules are made to be broken, but composition rules help even novel photographers create great photos!
+Rules are made to be broken, but composition rules help even novice photographers create great photos!

-The rule is so common that digital and cell phone cameras include a setting to display the 3×3 grid while taking a photo to help frame the shot.
+Rule of thirds is so common that digital and cell phone cameras include a setting to display the 3×3 grid while taking a photo to help frame the shot.
 The concept is that subjects are more visually appealing when you offset the negative space from the focal point.

 Imagine a 3×3 grid on each photo where each line draws attention to the subject.
 Align vertical and horizontal subjects such as a tree or a horizon along the lines.

 There is not a rule dictating if the horizon should be located at the top third or bottom third – just never in the middle!
 Choosing the bottom third or the top third comes down to what is more aesthetically pleasing; if the sky is plain blue and cloudless, you’ll probably opt for placing the horizon on the top third of the photo.

 I encourage you to try both with the same scene and see which one you like better.

 When you first look at the above photo, are you immediately drawn to the eye?
 To draw the viewer to a specific focal point, such as an eye, center it on intersecting lines which emphasizes an important part of the photo.